cornucopia-rs/cornucopia/docs/src/using_queries/using_queries.md

 ### Query preparation

-Clorinde provides two ways to execute queries, optimised for different use cases:
+Cornucopia provides two ways to execute queries, optimised for different use cases:

 #### Default behaviour with `bind()`
 The standard way to execute a query is to call `bind()` directly: